 Beginner strength training routine

-If you have just decided to get started with resistance training or you haven’t trained for a long time, you can find a beginner strength training routine here that can help you build strength and muscles.
+If you have just decided to get started with resistance training or haven’t trained for a long time, you can find a beginner strength training routine here to help you build strength and muscles.
 So this article is about strength training for beginners.
-This article describes training in the gym.
-If you want to train at home and you are equipped like a gym, then…great!
-And this plan works for you too!
+This article describes training in the gym; if you want to train at home and are equipped like a gym, then…great!
+And this plan works for you, too!

-If you are more advanced then a plan geared towards the initial 4 weeks is unlikely to get you anywhere.
-However, over the coming months I will be posting progressive workout logs regularly so that if you choose, I can support you in your strength training efforts throughout the year. 🙂 Before you start strength training, you should have your physical fitness checked by a doctor.
-For this you go to your family doctor, who will then probably refer you to a specialist doctor (e.g. cardiologist and/or sports doctor).
+If you are more advanced, a plan geared toward the initial 4 weeks will unlikely get you anywhere.
+However, over the coming months, I will post progressive workout logs regularly so that, if you choose, I can support you in your strength training efforts throughout the year. 🙂 Before you start strength training, you should have your physical fitness checked by a doctor.
+You go to your family doctor, who will probably refer you to a specialist doctor (e.g., a cardiologist and/or sports doctor).
 You can also ask your health insurance company which doctors in your area offer this examination.
-Many health insurance companies cover the full cost of a medical examination.
-The health of your cardiovascular system and your musculoskeletal system should be checked before you start exercising again regularly after a long period of time.
-Such an examination is recommended for people older than 35 years with a sports break of more than a year (Krankenkassen.Deutschland, undated).
+Many health insurance companies cover the total cost of a medical examination.
+The health of your cardiovascular and musculoskeletal systems should be checked before you start exercising again regularly after a long period of time.
+Such an examination is recommended for people older than 35 with a sports break of more than a year (Krankenkassen.Deutschland, undated).

 If you want to create your own training plan, I recommend the articles on Training programming